offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Begin by classifying columns based on the number of gaps it has.
 If the number of gaps in a column is ...

  * more than some percentage threshold, it's classified as an insertion column.
- * not more than some percentage threshold, it's classified as an normal column.
+ * not more than some percentage threshold, it's classified as a normal column.

 This gap percentage threshold is defined by the user.
 The example above, once classified based on a 59% gap percentage threshold, is as follows.